Euler's Formula

 Expression Description

-The complex constant .
-See complex numbers.
+The complex constant where from complex numbers.

-The angle provided in radians.
+The angle in radians..

 The cosine function.